gaurav137/azure-cleanroom-samples/big-data/README.md

 The following parties are additionally involved in completing the end to end demo:
   - **_Operator_**, clean room provider hosting the CCR infrastructure.

 In all cases, a CCR will be executed to run the application while protecting the privacy of all ingested data, as well as protecting any confidential output.
-The CCR instance can be deployed by the **_operator_**, any of the collaborators or even the **_client_** without any impact on the zero-trust promise architecture.
+The CCR instance can be deployed by the **_operator_**, any of the collaborators without any impact on the zero-trust promise architecture.

 # Samples environment (per collaborator)
 All the involved parties need to bring up a local environment to participate in the sample collaborations.